 The same can be said for start-ups.
-Businesses that start with a big idea, and then stick to it, are the ones that become iconic brands.
+Entrepreneurs who start with a big idea, and then stick to it, are the ones who end up building iconic brands.
+They own an idea, like Zappos did for shoes or Patagonia for adventure gear, or Tesla for electric luxury cars.

 Google knows how to build a brand.
 They own the idea of online search.
 So much so, it’s become a verb.
 “Google it.”
 It’s the world at your fingertips.